faa5115/reconstruction/README.md

 This can also be applied to the image domain as well because the Fourier transform is linear.
 An an Nc length vector $$\textbf{Im}(\textbf{r})   $$, which holds the image voxels at location $$\textbf{r}$$ for each channel, can be whitened by post multiplying its transpose by $$W$$:  $$\textbf{Im}_w(\textbf{r}) = \textbf{Im}(\textbf{r})^T W$$.

+The content of the following two sections are demonstrated in coilCombine/main_demonstrateCoilCombine.m
 ## Square Root Sum of Squares (Sq.
 SOS).
 If you treat each voxel across all channels as an Nc-length vector, $$\textbf{Im}(\textbf{r}) $$, the square-root sum of squares of that voxel is simply the magnitude of that vector: